Tree Canopy Monitoring, Portland's latest estimate of tree canopy cover finds 29.8% of the city under tree canopy in 2020, down from 30.7% in 2015.

 Growing a More Equitable Urban Forest, Portland's citywide tree planting strategy.
 The result of over a year of conversations with diverse communities around Portland and citywide survey of residents to identify barriers, opportunities, and recommendations for growing a forest that serves all Portlanders equitably.

-Tree Planting Performance Report, an annual report detailing the results of Urban Forestry's tree planting efforts and long-term monitoring of tree survival.
+Tree Planting Report, an annual report detailing the City's planting efforts and long-term monitoring of trees planted or given away by PP&R Urban Forestry.

 Tree Inventory and Forest Management